metemaddar/django_hide/README.md

 # django_hide
-Django package to hide from wappalyzer
+Django package to hide from wappalizer.
+Wappalizer detects django by csrf-token tag in post forms.
+This package, encrypts the name of csrf-token tag.

 # usage
 Install it by: